thinkulum/generator-python-cmd/__tests__/data/README.md

 <a id="documentation"></a>
 ## Documentation

-The user documentation is in this `README` file under the [Usage](#usage) heading.

-The developer documentation is in `docs/source/index.rst`.
+The documentation is in `docs/source/index.rst`.
 To create a more readable version, from a command prompt in the `docs` directory run the command `make html`.
 The start page for that documentation will be `docs/build/html/index.html`.

 <a id="usage"></a>
 ## Usage